-The Office of Student Conduct is responsible for administering the student conduct caseload for the University, in partnership with the Office of Student Life.
+The Office of Student Conduct is responsible for administering the student conduct caseload for the University, in partnership with the Office of Residence Life & Housing.
 The following is a list of staff members who serve as hearing officers in student conduct hearings:

-1. Vice President & Dean of Students
+1. Vice President for Student Development